Subjective Logicby Audun Jøsang

 This book describes the subjective opinion representation, decision making with subjective opinions and the various subjective logic operators.
 The book also describes relevant applications of subjective logic in the areas of computational trust networks and Bayesian networks, which when combined represent subjective networks.

-In a world where fake news and alternative facts have gone mainstream, subjective logic gives each individual the necessary tools to reason about the relative trustworthiness of information sources and the reliability of the information they provide.
-The possibility that information sources can be subjective and deceptive must be realistically considered in order to safely navigate and find order in the chaos of online media.
+In a world of fake news and alternative facts, subjective logic gives each individual the necessary tools for reasoning about the relative trustworthiness of information sources and the reliability of the information they provide.
+The possibility that information sources can be subjective and deceptive must be seriously considered in order to safely navigate and find order in the chaos of online media.

 Back to Homepage.Last Updated 1 February 2017